Explore Ann Arbor VA's diverse program offerings, which include patient health care, cutting-edge clinical research, and other specialties.

 Electronic Health Record Modernization

-VA Ann Arbor Healthcare System and its community-based outpatient clinics are transitioning to the new electronic health record (EHR) in the fall of 2022.
+VA Ann Arbor Healthcare System and its community-based outpatient clinics will soon begin the transition to the new electronic health record (EHR).
 This is a Veteran-centric approach that will better support service members as they transition from military service to Veteran status.

 The VA Ann Arbor Fisher House is the first Fisher House to be built in the state of Michigan.
 Construction on the VA Ann Arbor Fisher House began in late April 2019 and the groundbreaking ceremony took place June 14, 2019.
 The Fisher House Foundation constructed the house and gifted it to the U.S. Department of Veterans Affairs upon its completion on April 20, 2020.
 The VA Ann Arbor Fisher House opened on June 1, 2020.